Mid-range Swordcraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Keep a Couple 2-Cost Followers

-One or More Low-Cost Cards + Zirconia, Ironcrown Ward
+Keep Low-Cost Cards When Starting with Zirconia, Ironcrown Ward

-Zirconia, Ironcrown Ward is a powerful mid-game card, but you can't make the most of its strength if you pass your early turns, so if you have other 2 or 3-Cost cards, keep them together.
+Zirconia, Ironcrown Ward is a powerful mid-game card, but you can't make the most of its strength if you pass your early turns.
+If your starting hand includes other 2 or 3-cost cards, it's best to keep them together.

 Send Back High-Cost Cards